TlorschCode/TlorschCode/README.md

-Hey, I'm @TlorschCode.
+# Hey, I'm @TlorschCode.

-I'm a 15 year old who likes programming, creating (not so) cool stuff in Blender, reading fantasy novels, and other notably nerdy stuff.
+I'm a 15 year old who likes programming in C++, writing essays (sometiems), reading fantasy novels, and hanging with friends.

-Python is basically the language I speak in, and I'm fluent in C++, but I also know a good deal of C#, and some relatively basic Java, which I want to learn more of.
-I kind of want to learn JavaScript too, but don't really have an interest in Web Development.

-Oh, and I'm part of a robotics league, and am pretty much the only person who knows how to code.
-In a nutshell, odometry is hard.

-Currently: Struggling over SolidWorks.
+I started my coding journey with Python, but now I only use it for quick projects and scripts.
+I enjoy the strongly typed structure of C++ more.
+I've touched Java a few times, but not enough to write anything meaningful in it.
+Since C++ is my goto, I've started learning OpenGL.
+I somehow managed to learn CUDA before OpenGL, so I'm catching up.
+My current goal is to make GPU-driven cell-based simulations, like Conway's Game of Life at 100x scale, but with more complex rules and more types of cells.
+(Sebastian Lague has some great examples in an [old video]([url](https://www.youtube.com/watch?v=kzwT3wQWAHE&t=95s&pp=ygUYc2ViYXN0aWFuIGxhZ3VlIGxpZmUgc2lt)) on his channel)

+I also participate in Vex Robotics.
+Three words.
+Odometry is hard.
+(Pure pursuit might be harder if I'm being honest)

+**Currently**: Trying to decipher an OpenGL tutorial on YouTube.

 Have a great day :D